sweattep/modern_quotes/README.md

 >Square numbers can only end with 0, 1, 4, 6, 9, or 25

 >There is no uniform definition of a franchise

+>Embrace, extend, extinguish

+>Taking deposits and investing in reserves is a risk free business

+>Girls mature faster than boys, cost more to raise, and statistics show that the old saw about girls not knowing about money and figures is a myth.

+>The greatest pleasure in life is doing what people say you cannot do.

+>Do what you gotta do but know you gotta change, try to find a way to make it out the game